Calcium supplements: Do they interfere with blood pressure drugs?

 Yes.
 In large amounts, calcium supplements may interact with some blood pressure medications.
 Interactions may occur with:

-There's no evidence that oral calcium supplements interfere with calcium channel blockers.
 To be safe, check your blood pressure regularly if taking calcium channel blockers and calcium supplements at the same time.

 Calcium supplements don't appear to interact with other commonly prescribed blood pressure medications, such as:

-- Renin inhibitors, such as aliskiren (Tekturna)
+- Renin inhibitors, including aliskiren (Tekturna)